Direct Service Activities

 Outreach and Education

-Interns co-facilitate semi-structured to structured workshops throughout the year.
-Some of the workshops are under the rubric of CAPS’s Stress Management Clinic, which uses biopsychological techniques to help students reduce stress and anxiety, including biofeedback, meditation, mindfulness, and cognitive-behavioral approaches.
-Interns also serve as liaison to assigned academic departments and residence halls to provide consultative services and programming as requested.
-Outreach programs may vary in topic and format, and might include presentations on developmental or mental health issues for students (e.g. eating disorders, stress management), paraprofessional skill training sessions, debriefing sessions for critical events, or presentations about CAPS services.
+Interns also serve as liaisons to assigned NU departments, offices, and residence halls to provide consultative services and programming as requested.
+Outreach programs may vary in topic and format, and might include presentations on developmental or mental-health issues for students (e.g. relationship and communication skills, body image and eating disorders, depression, test anxiety), paraprofessional skill training sessions, debriefing sessions for critical events, or presentations about CAPS services.